 Further, internationally acceptable dispute resolution procedures, such as that used in the International Chamber of Commerce International Court of Arbitration, may be appropriate and appealing to incoming master franchisees submitting to a foreign jurisdiction.

 7. International Company Laws

-The system of registration of companies, and the legal requirements once they are registered, differ from country to country.
+The system of registration of companies, and the legal requirements once they are registered differ from country to country.
 For example, you will need to investigate the different requirements relating to local directors and local officers.
-Again, in South Africa, company formation is subject to Black Economic Empowerment policies of the Black Economic Empowerment Act 2003.
-There may be commercial incentives and obligations to consider in establishing a company in South Africa.

 8. Contractual Construction Issues

 In essence, a franchise agreement is simply a commercial contract between two parties.
-Thus, how the law construes an agreement depends on the contractual construction in the relevant jurisdiction.
+How the law construes an agreement depends on the contractual construction in the relevant jurisdiction.

-In Australia, common law will invalidate a penalty clause found in a contract.
+In Australia, the court can invalidate a penalty clause found in a contract.
 This may not be the case in other jurisdictions.
 Similarly, certain contractual provisions, such as a restraint of trade clauses, may be subject to specific legislation.
-In NSW, these clauses are void thanks to the Restraints of Trade Act 1976.

 9. Practical Considerations